Future careers in interpreting and translationFind out more about your career prospects after graduating in this guide.

 Classes are limited to 30 students, which means you will have plenty of contact time with the teaching staff, with many resources available online.
 Some papers are offered online, and these have a virtual classroom.

 Graduates will be able to work in a variety of areas.
 The legal and health sectors offer the majority of translation work.
 Graduates could work in:

 The Translation major will encourage and require students to:

-Previous students have taken advantage of AUT University's connections with industry organisations — some have worked for Japanese magazines; others have taken internships with an interpreting or translation agency.
+All Bachelor of Arts students at AUT have the opportunity to get workplace experience through cooperative education.
+Students can take advantage of AUT's connections with industry — past students have worked for Japanese magazines; others have taken internships with an interpreting or translation agency.
 AUT students have been involved in project work with Internal Affairs and New Settlers' groups.

-Throughout the three years of the BA, students take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.
+Throughout the three years of the Bachelor of Arts, students take core papers that provide the necessary skills in writing, research and IT capability to prepare them for academic work and their working life.
 For a list of core papers see the Bachelor of Arts overview.

 You must complete 120 points from these papers:

 TRIN604 Societal Contexts for Interpreting and Translation

 TRIN701 Theory and practice of Translation and Interpreting